Persistence in Financial Connectedness and Systemic Risk

-We now consider how one can determine, from a statistical perspective, heterogeneities between network connections one computes over different frequency bands.
-Since we obtain our dynamic network measures in a Bayesian setting, there are three alternative approaches for hypothesis testing.
+We now consider how one can determine, from a statistical perspective, differences between connectedness.
+We discuss in detail here how one can test for differences in connectedness one computes over different frequency bands.

+In a Bayesian setting there are three alternatives for hypothesis testing.
 The first is the Bayes factor, the second uses posterior credible intervals, and the third follows statistical decision theory.
 We follow the latter and utilize the work of \cite{li2014new}, \cite{li2015bayesian} and \cite{liu2020posterior}.\footnote{Bayes factors involve comparing the marginal likelihoods of two competing models and extensively appear in the literature \citep[see e.g.][]{koop2010dynamic,chan2020large}.
 This is not appropriate in our setting because the network connectedness measures come from a manipulation of a sequence of posterior parameters from the same model; we have no alternative model to specify the marginal likelihood.
 Using posterior credible intervals is possible and something we consider in the spirit of \cite{cogley2010inflation}.
 In particular we use the joint posterior distribution of network connectedness measures to compute the probability that connectedness across one frequency band is larger than an analogous measure across another frequency band.
-These results are in Appendix \ref{app:MC}.}

-These studies focus on developing test statistics of a point null hypothesis using the posterior distribution of parameters from a Bayesian model.
+These results are in Appendix C.} These studies focus on developing test statistics of a point null hypothesis using the posterior distribution of parameters from a Bayesian model.
 The approach requires only the posterior distribution of parameters and has various advantages.
-First, they overcome the problem of the Jeffrey's-Lindely's paradox.
+First, they overcome the problem of the Jeffreys-Lindely paradox.
 Second, are not sensitive to the prior and are pivotal quantities.
 Third, they are easy to compute.
 Crucially, these statistics directly come from quadratic loss functions, as with classical test statistics, and therefore possess the same distributions as their frequentist counterparts.